polar-app/polar-app/docs/ROADMAP.md

 # Medium Term

+- Support native platform integration for file extensions. *.pdf and *.phz.
+  This is a good project for someone else on MacOS or Windows to take on as we just need to augment electron-builder to implement support for the extension and then update main.js to handle the event when the file is opened.

-- sidebar for the main reader which shows all the annotations on a page and provides the ability preview them, scroll through and then navigate to the annotation on the doc.
+- Sidebar for the main reader which shows all the annotations on a page and provides the ability preview them, scroll through and then navigate to the annotation on the doc.